Hack-RZ/Base_de_datos_no_estructurado/README.md

 3) in api/src/config/constants.js you need to change DB_CONNECTION_STRING with 'mongodb://localhost:27017/rent-auto' if you have mongoDB Compas or atlas to use on your pc data base

 4) in client/src/constants you can change BASE_URL= 'http://localhost:5000' to use local on port 5000 and on your pc

-Thank you :)

-Link to my Project: https://rent-auto-ecru.vercel.app/